Best Checking Accounts for Minimizing Overdraft Fees

 OVERDRAFT FEE CAP: 1

 Ally’s overdraft fee of $25 is well below the industry average of $32.11; and with a cap of one overdraft fee per day, Ally could significantly limit the damage from overdrawing your account.
-This account also has no minimum and no monthly service fee.
+Ally Bank’s checking account also has no minimum and no monthly service fee.

 Ally is an exclusively online bank with over $133 billion in customer deposits.

-This account requires $100 to open but has no monthly service fee.
+This account links checking and savings, with no monthly service fee.

 State Farm Bank Checking